Formula Student: Concept Class (formerly Class 2)

+FS-AI

+In 2019 the FS-AI class was introduced for driverless cars.

 Class 1A (pre-2012)

 This was an alternative fueled class with the emphasis placed upon the environmental impact of racing.
 A car from the previous year's Class 1 entry could be re-entered and re-engineered allowing the students to concentrate on the low carbon aspect of the competition without having to redesign a new chassis and ancillaries.
 Cars in Class 1A were judged in the same events alongside Class 1 however the cost category was replaced by one for sustainability and the endurance event had a greater emphasis placed upon measured emissions.
 Class 1A cars were scored and ranked independently of Class 1.
 Since 2012, both Petroleum and Alternative fueled cars have competed for places in the same rankings.

 Class 2A (pre-2012)

 This was a concept class for teams who only had a project and plan for a Class 1A car.
 It could include any physical parts or work that had been completed for the project so far, but was not essential.
 Teams were judged on business presentation, cost and design.
 Schools could enter both Class 1A and Class 2A teams, with Class 2A allowing inexperienced students to gain competition experience in preparation for a full Class 1A entry.